-Please stop tinkering with a toxic pesticide that should be banned for use.
-The California Department of Pesticide Regulation (DPR) proposal to remove existing limits on the use of 1,3-dichloropropene (1,3-D), allowing Californians to breathe much more 1,3-D than other state toxicologists say is safe, highlights the dangers to which farmworkers are routinely exposed.
-It is outrageous that the state would allow farmworkers-whose labor was judged "essential" during the pandemic-to be routinely exposed to highly toxic pesticides, which could be replaced by organic practices.
+Please protect our farmworkers and our environment The California Department of Pesticide Regulation (DPR) proposal to remove existing limits on the use of 1,3-dichloropropene (1,3-D), allowing Californians to breathe much more 1,3-D than other state toxicologists say is safe, highlights the dangers to which farmworkers are routinely exposed.
+It is outrageous that the DPR would allow farmworkers-whose labor was judged "essential" during the pandemic-to be routinely exposed to highly toxic pesticides, which could be replaced by organic practices.
+The minor changes to amend the state's earlier proposal are woefully inadequate.